 Rosacea, which is a skin condition that causes red, thickened skin on the nose, neck, or chest, affects nearly 16 million Americans, although many go undiagnosed.
-The skincare experts at Elite Dermatology with an office in Katy, Texas, (and serving the areas of Cinco Ranch and Fulshear), provide advanced treatment options for rosacea to reduce symptoms and improve the look of your skin.
+The skincare experts at Elite Dermatology, with offices in Katy, Kingwood and Tomball, TX, provide advanced treatment options for rosacea to reduce symptoms and improve the look of your skin.
 Call today, or book an appointment online.

 Rosacea is a benign skin condition characterized by reddened skin that appears on the face, chest, or neck.
 It typically shows up in adults between ages 30 and 50, and though rosacea can affect anyone, it’s more common in light-skinned individuals and people of Scandinavian descent.
 Smoking may also increase your risk of developing rosacea.

 Certain factors can trigger a rosacea flare up, including consumption of alcohol, eating spicy foods, change in weather, intense emotions, sun or wind exposure, or makeup.

 Most people with rosacea are unaware they have the condition.
 Some common symptoms that may indicate rosacea include: